 Happy Valentine’s Day!

-If you’re in the mood to curl up on Valentine’s Day and watch some movies, or just reminisce about some favourite films, you may enjoy these articles:
+If you’re in the mood to curl up on Valentine’s Day and watch some movie & reminisce about some favourite films, or are looking for suggestions about what to do / how to celebrate / what to give, you may enjoy these articles:

 *Public domain and/or creative commons licensed photographs in this article were modified by A. Hamilton.
 This article is for general informational purposes only.”